NBISweden/workshop-reproducible-research/docs/snakemake.md

 !!! tip
     Sometimes you may want to trigger removal of temporary files without actually rerunning the jobs.
 You can then use the `--delete-temp-output` flag.
+    In some cases you may instead want to run only parts of a workflow and therefore want to prevent files marked as temporary from being deleted (because the files are needed for other parts of the workflow).
+In such cases you can use the `--notemp` flag.

 Snakemake has a number of options for marking files: